lvisintini/xwing-rulebook/outputs/urr-swx.md

 **Related Topics:** Activation phase, Card abilities, Combat phase, Pilot skill, Setup, Squad building, Squad points

+### Ion bomb token †

+When this bomb token detonates, each ship at Range 1 of the token receives 2 ion tokens.
+Then discard this token.

+**Related Topics:** Bombs†

 ### Ion token †

 Some card abilities can cause a ship to receive an ion token.
 A ship is ionized while it has an ion token assigned to it.
 An ionized ship follows special rules during the following phases: